folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 #### Start Okapi in cluster mode

 I install Okapi in cluster mode, because this is the appropriate way to install it in a production environment (although it is being done on a single server here, this procedure could also be applied to a multi-server environment).
 Strictly speaking, on a single server, it is not necessary to deploy Okapi in cluster mode.
-So you might want to stay with the default role "dev", instead.
+So you might want to stay with the default role "dev", instead of "cluster".

 Change the port range in okapi.conf .
 Compared to Juniper, this needs to be done now, because Elasticsearch will occupy ports 9200 and 9300 (or is already occupying them) :